-Back in the day, before Donald owned any nightclubs and became a live music promoter, he was a guitarist in two rock bands: First Priority and then The Crows.
-They were signed to two record and publishing companies MCA and EMI, and toured all over the UK, supporting the likes of The Clash, PIL and The Damned to name but a few.
+Donald entered the live music industry as a guitarist in two rock bands: First Priority and The Crows.
+They were signed to two record and publishing companies MCA and EMI, and toured all over the UK, supporting the likes of The Clash, PIL and The Damned.

 Since the opening of the very first but short-lived Cathouse Rock Club in 1989 in Bathgate, Donald was heavily involved in numerous clubs, bars and restaurants.
 Glasgow’s Cathouse Rock Club opened on Brown Street, in 1990 before upsizing to Union Street shortly after.
 The Garage, Scotland’s biggest nightclub opened in 1994 on Sauchiehall Street.
 Both have hosted thousands of gigs from the likes of Prince, One Direction, FLC , Coldplay , Pretenders, QOTSA, EODM, Ocean Colour Scene and Anthrax and both still feature prominently in the global live music circuit.

-Over the years Hold Fast Entertainment (formerly CPL) has won multiple awards from the Scottish Licence Trade News (SLTN) Awards and DRAM, winning an SLTN award each consecutive year from 2001-2005.
+Hold Fast Entertainment has won multiple awards from the Scottish Licence Trade News (SLTN) Awards and DRAM, winning an SLTN award each consecutive year from 2001-2005.
 In 2015, Donald was humbled to win the SLTN UK Industry Achievement Award in recognition for his services to the licence industry.